Roxas (Kingdom Hearts): Appearances

-Roxas first appears in Another Side, Another Story, a bonus trailer found in Kingdom Hearts, and in the ending of Kingdom Hearts: Chain of Memories.
+Roxas first appears in Another Side, Another Story, a bonus trailer found in Kingdom Hearts, and makes a cameo in the ending of Kingdom Hearts: Chain of Memories.
 In Kingdom Hearts II, Roxas is introduced as a boy living in a computer simulation of Twilight Town.
 Unaware of the virtual nature of the city, Roxas begins to dream about the adventures of Sora.
-He later encounters Axel, a member of Organization XIII under orders to extract him from the simulation, and Naminé, a Nobody who informs him that he is Sora's Nobody.
-Shortly after meeting DiZ, the creator of the virtual world, Roxas learns the true nature of Twilight Town and that DiZ altered his memory and personality to mislead his pursuers from Organization XIII until he can merge with Sora.
+He later encounters Axel, a member of Organization XIII under orders to extract him from the simulation, and Naminé, a Nobody, informs him that he is Sora's Nobody.
+Shortly after meeting DiZ, the creator of the virtual world, Roxas learns the true nature of Twilight Town, and that DiZ altered his memory and personality to mislead his pursuers from Organization XIII until he can merge with Sora.
 DiZ leads Roxas to an old mansion where he rejoins with a sleeping Sora, allowing him to awaken.
-Sora later learns that Roxas is his Nobody, born during the events of the first game after he briefly became a Heartless, and was inducted into Organization XIII for his ability to capture hearts with the Keyblade.
+Sora later learns that Roxas is his Nobody, born during the events of the first game after Sora briefly became a Heartless, and was inducted into Organization XIII for his ability to capture hearts with the Keyblade.
 However, Roxas later betrayed Organization XIII and encountered Riku, who captured him to restore Sora.
 Roxas makes two appearances near the end of the game, first in a mental battle with Sora in a cutscene, and second alongside Naminé, who has merged with Kairi.
 In the re-released version, Kingdom Hearts II Final Mix, Roxas' fight against Sora is expanded, making him a boss character.
 The battle was meant to be interactive in Kingdom Hearts II, but time constraints imposed by creating fights for the other Organization XIII members prevented its inclusion.
 With the opportunity to include the fight, Nomura's team worked hard to make it entertaining for players.
 Additional scenes about Roxas' past were included in the game to add to the mystery surrounding him.